 Visual perception (the process of becoming aware of seeing something) occurs in the visual cortex.
 However significant processing of visual information occurs before signals from the eye reach the visual cortex.
 Most nerve fibres from the retina travel via the optic nerve to the lateral geniculate nucleus (LGN), an area inside the thalamus.
 The LGN is the main connection between the optic nerve and the occipital lobe.
 Here information from the retina separates into two streams, one containing information about colour and fine detail and the other containing contrast and motion information.
 The optic radiation pathways carry these two streams of information to the visual cortex.
 This is where integration of the information occurs, and the experience of vision is generated.

 The optic nerve also carries the information needed for the mechanics of vision to two other sites in the brain.
-One site is a collection of cells which control the size of the pupil in response to varying light levels.
+One site is a collection of cells that control the size of the pupil in response to varying light levels.
 Another site processes information concerning moving targets and information governing scanning of the eyes.

 How does damage to the visual pathway affect vision?